+NGO Tankla is an umbrella organization for all Valga county youth centres and youth workers.
 Literally Tankla (meaning in English: gas station) is a place where a young person and a youth worker of Valga county can get fuel so that they would feel good about living in their home village, parish or town and doing things related to youth work.
 Tankla offers them support, knowledge, experience and cooperation with other parties of the network.

-The main motivation of Valga County Youth Work Center Tankla to participate in European Voluntary Service as Sending, Hosting and Coordinating organisation is to support the development of youth work field in Valga County in general and in a coordinated way.
+The main motivation of Valga County Youth Work Center Tankla to participate in European Voluntary Service as Sending, Hosting and Coordinating organisation is to support the development of the youth work field in Valga County in general and in a coordinated way.

-There are 13 youth centres in Valga county, three of which are located in small towns (population of 2 000 to 13 000) and 10 rural municipalities (population of 400 to 2 000), where the youth centres are serving youngsters throughout the municipality, but are located permantetly in one village.
+There are 13 youth centres in Valga county, three of which are located in small towns (population of 2 000 to 13 000) and 10 in villages (population of 200 to 2 000), where the youth centres are serving youngsters throughout the municipality, but are located permantetly in one village.
 Valga county countryside areas are sparsely located and diffusely established and the youth centres are located in major villages (population of 100 to 450).
 Because in most Valga county areas the population is little and thin, then youth centres are cooperating a lot with neighboring municipalities youth centres and with various institutions in the municipality (schools, libraries, cultural centers), to organize higer sized events and activities with the cooperation so to involve plenty more young people and a larger number from the community.